tommarien/blog/source/_posts/2014-05-19-hitchhikers-guide-to-sql-server.md

 layout: post
 title: "Hitchhiker's guide to Sql Server"
 date: 2014-05-19 12:40:30 +0200
+categories:
+  - sql server
 tags:
-  - SqlServer
-  - Performance
+  - performance
-  - Tuning
+  - tuning
 ---

 More and more people are taking the **'There is no database'** statement to it's limit, i think it's time to share some insights into how we could let SQLServer help us when investigating performance issues.